Submitty/submitty.github.io/_docs/developer/development_instructions/sample_data.md

 `setup_sample_courses.py` also generates random users.
 Randomly generated users generate random family and given names, user ids based on the names chosen, random anonymous user ids, numeric ids, and pronouns.
 For more information, read the `generate_random_users` function in `setup_sample_courses.py`.

 Randomly generated students are the same in every build, unless you make changes to `setup_sample_courses.py` or related files.
 This is because the random seed is set to a specific value.
 This decision was to keep test cases consistent.
-However, if you make changes that utilize randomness, it may change the randomly generated students.
+However, if you make changes that utilize randomness, it may change the randomly generated students, thus making the test cases obsolete.

 If you make changes that use/alter random number generation, you may need to edit the following files: